Station Number: 151

 Trevilian Station Battlefield Foundation.
 They are trying to preserve as

-much of the battlefield as possible, and the station.
+much of the battlefield as possible along with the station.
 I was very glad to hear that.
 When I visited the area in

 the summer of 2008 the post office had been closed and the station is now sitting empty.